EK303/binance_orders/README.md

 1) Create a .env file as per the .env_example file.
 If you want only test the Binance API, you can ignore all parameters except API_KEY and API_SECRET;
 2) Create a Binance account and generate API_KEY and API_SECRET in the [API Management](https://www.binance.com/en/support/faq/how-to-test-my-functions-on-binance-testnet-ab78f9a1b8824cf0a106b4229c76496d).
-Once you get the get the keys set values for API_KEY and API_SECRET in the .env file.;
+Once you get the keys set values for API_KEY and API_SECRET in the .env file.;

 ## Running the application